reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetFileCountWithinLibrary.md

 $FolderStats | Export-Csv -Path $OutPutView -NoTypeInformation
 ```

-This script connects to a SharePoint site, retrieves all non-hidden libraries, and counts the number of files and folders in each library.
-It then exports this data to a CSV file.
+This script connects to a SharePoint site,  filters out system libraries, and calculates the number of files and folders in each user library.
+The results are then neatly exported to a CSV file for easy analysis.

 ![Sample Output](../images/PowerShell_GetFileCountWithinLibrary/example.png)